vrizz/csi-feedback-vbr/README.md

 # A Reimplementation of Multi-Rate Variable-Length CSI Compression for FDD Massive MIMO

-This implementation is based on the [CompressAI](https://github.com/InterDigitalInc/CompressAI.git) library.
+This repository contains my implementation of the [paper](https://ieeexplore.ieee.org/document/10448212) "Multi-Rate Variable-Length CSI Compression for FDD Massive MIMO".
+This implementation is built on top of the [CompressAI](https://github.com/InterDigitalInc/CompressAI.git) library.

 ## Preliminaries